bcmichael/RNMR-Docs/docs/command/full_command.md

 digitally programmed, only discrete cutoff values (in increments of 200.0 Hz up to 50000.0 Hz) are allowed.
 Accordingly, RNMR sets the filters to the closest available values given the new dwell time and the current filter factor (as displayed and set by `FLF`).
 If the filter factor is 0.0, then the filters are disabled entirely.
-Otherwise, they are set to the nearest cutoff setting at least as wide as `FLF` X (`SW`/2.0).
+Otherwise, they are set to the nearest cutoff setting at least as wide as FLF X (SW/2.0).
 If the calculated filter bandwidth exceeds 50000.0 Hz, then the filters are disabled entirely.
 Whenever the dwell time is changed, the shot counter and averager are zeroed.
 Finally, if the acquisition buffer is currently visible, `DW` always updates the display.